Absolute Best Sustainable Eco Friendly Watches

 Find watches for both men and women.
 Choose from a wide selection of color and material options which vary depending on the model.
 Case color options include Silver, Gun Metal, Gold, and Rose Gold.
 Dial colors include White, Black, Navy, Green Sunray, Brown, and Rainbow Black to name a few.
 For straps choose from Mesh, 5-Link, Two-toned Link, Leather & Vegan Leather options— all of which are available in different colors as well.

 Nordgreen — fabrics and materials

-Nordgreen uses a number of options when it comes to their interchangeable straps including leather, rubber, nylon, and more.
+Nordgreen uses several options for their interchangeable straps, including leather, rubber, nylon, and more.
 Some of the materials used are certified by the Global Organic Textile Standard (GOTS), the Global Recycling Standard (GRS), the Forest Stewardship Council (FSC), Fairtrade, and the Leather Working Group (LWG).
 If you are looking for recycled stainless steel watches, one of their watches – The Guardian – is made from 85% 316L stainless steel for the case and the strap.

 Nordgreen — ethical sourcing

 All of their products are manufactured in a Danish-owned watch factory in China, in line with Danish labor standards.
 As part of their efforts to produce sustainably, waste such as cardboard, plastic, and paper is recycled, while water and energy use is measured.

 To ensure a good working environment for workers, air quality is even tested to make sure it is clean and safe for workers.
 Their manufacturer also has a labor union and other practices that support the welfare of workers.

 Over at their Head Office in Copenhagen, power is sourced from renewable energy sources, and energy-saving tools like LED lights are used to reduce energy consumption.
 A zero-waste workspace is also one of their goals, starting with the recycling of paper, glass, aluminum, and other recyclables.